Nonbacktracking spectral clustering of nonuniform hypergraphs: An Ihara-Bass Theorem for Nonuniform Hypergraphs

 Heuristically, \Cref{cor:ib-eigenvector-correspondence} states that one can aggregate cluster information in $\bu$ to the level of nodes by summing over all edges of size $k$ with specified points.
-To obtain a first spectral clustering algorithm, we further sum $\vx_1$ over edge sizes, obtaining vector $\bar{\vx}$ with entries
+To complete a first spectral clustering algorithm, we further sum $\vx_{2}$ over edge sizes, obtaining vector $\bar{\vx}$ with entries

-This particular choice will be further supported when considering the relationship of $\bB$ to the belief-propagation algorithm on hypergraph stochastic blockmodels, which we do in \Cref{sec:BP}.
-We find experimentally that the sign of $\bar{x}_i$ is most informative, and it is therefore helpful to use the vector $\tilde{\vx} \eqdef \mathrm{sgn}(\bar{\vx})$, with the sign computed entrywise.

-In the case of uniform hypergraphs, there exist recent probabilistic guarantees ensuring that $\vx$ is correlated with planted communities under a certain choice of data generating process~\cite{stephanSparseRandomHypergraphs2022}.
+In the case of uniform hypergraphs, there exist recent probabilistic guarantees ensuring that \rev{$\bar{\vx}$} is correlated with planted communities under a certain choice of data generating process~\cite{stephanSparseRandomHypergraphs2022}.
 Extending these guarantees to the nonuniform cases is an avenue of future work.
+We find experimentally that the sign of $\bar{x}_i$ is most informative, and it is therefore helpful to use the vector $\tilde{\vx} \eqdef \mathrm{sgn}(\bar{\vx})$, with the sign computed entrywise.\footnote{see \Cref{fig:threshold-experiment} for a simple experiment supporting the use of $\tilde{\vx}$ rather than $\bar{\vx}$.}

 We now state our first spectral clustering algorithm, \OurSimpleAlgorithm{} (\oursimplealg) in~\Cref{alg:vanilla}.
 We compute a desired number of eigenvectors $\curlybrace*{\vu^{(\ell)}}$, form $\tilde{\vx}^{(\ell)}$ for each, and then cluster in the Euclidean embedding described by the set $\curlybrace*{\tilde{\vx}^{(\ell)}}_\ell$.
 There are multiple choices for the Euclidean clustering subroutine.
 We assume that this subroutine accepts as input a matrix giving the coordinates of a point cloud in Euclidean space, and returns a vector of labels $\labelvec$.
 Throughout this paper we use the standard $k$-means algorithm \cite{macqueen1967some,sebestyen1962decision}, but other choices could in principle lead to superior performance.